CRollins6020/CRollins6020/User-Guides/Enterprise Prompt Engineering Handbook.md

 | Overloaded Prompts         | Too many requests at once   | Break into smaller, sequential prompts    |
 | Loss of Multi-Turn Context | Insufficient memory cues    | Recap prior steps; restate relevant input |

+**🚫 Bad Prompt**
+*"Tell me about this user guide."*

+**✅ Improved Prompt**
+*"Summarize the onboarding user guide below into 3 bullet points focused on account creation, permissions, and support access."*

+**🚫 Bad Prompt**
+*"What's wrong with this log?"*

+**✅ Improved Prompt**
+*"You are a support engineer.
+Review the error log below and identify one likely root cause.
+Provide a short explanation and a recommended fix."*

+**🚫 Bad Prompt**
+*"Turn this into something better."*

+**✅ Improved Prompt**
+*"Convert this internal chat into a formal KB article with a title, short summary, and 3 key steps."*

 ---

 ## 4. System Prompt Strategies

-System prompts influence the model’s behavior across a session.
+System prompts define the model’s behavior, tone, and persona throughout a session.
+This section shows how to establish reliable defaults that improve consistency across user interactions and ensure the model acts in predictable ways.

 ### Example Strategies

-> *"You are a professional Technical Writer working for a cybersecurity company.
+* *"You are a professional Technical Writer working for a cybersecurity company.
 Be clear, concise, and use markdown formatting when appropriate."*

-> *"Act as a support engineer.
+* *"Act as a support engineer.
 Be direct but friendly, avoid speculation, and cite specific logs or config settings when making recommendations."*
+* *"You are a senior editor.
+Improve grammar and clarity while preserving meaning and tone.
+Do not change technical terms."*
+* *"Behave as an AI assistant for developers.
+Return examples in JSON or code format when relevant."*
+* *"You are an internal compliance specialist.
+Always cite the relevant policy and add a risk rating to each response."*

 ### Best Practices

 * Keep system prompts under 1,000 characters
 * Focus on behavior, tone, and constraints
+* Align persona with real-world job roles
+* Reinforce model limitations (e.g., avoid legal or medical advice)
-* Use system prompts for persona alignment, not task logic
+* Reuse standardized system prompts across teams

 ---

 ## 5. Role-Based Prompting Patterns

+Different business roles require different prompt patterns.
+This section gives reusable templates aligned to job functions.
+These patterns ensure that prompts reflect actual workplace needs and communication styles.

 | Role                      | Prompt Pattern                                                                                  |
 | ------------------------- | ----------------------------------------------------------------------------------------------- |